 Members shall not direct EMS personnel to transport the person for treatment or whether or not to administer any type of narcotic or prescription drug.
 These decisions are medical in nature and shall be made by EMS professionals.

 434.4 TRANSPORTING ILL AND INJURED PERSONS

-Except in extraordinary cases where alternatives are not reasonably available, members should not transport persons who are not in custody and who are unconscious, who have serious injuries, or who may be seriously ill.
+Except in extraordinary cases, members should not transport persons who are unconscious, who have serious injuries, or who may be seriously ill.
 EMS personnel should be called to handle patient transportation.